Technology & IT Service Desk

 Dunwoody has the technological infrastructure to block peer-to-peer file transfer.
 Policies and penalties are in place addressing peer-to-peer file transfer.
 Students can read these policies and penalties in the Student Handbook.

-You can direct questions on peer-to-peer file transfer to the Manager of IT or the Provost’s Office.
+You can direct questions on peer-to-peer file transfer to the Executive Director of IT or the Provost’s Office.
 For more information on copyrights, please see the Web site of the U.S. Copyright Office at www.copyright.gov, especially their FAQ’s at www.copyright.gov/help/faq.